googleforgames/open-saves/docs/deploying.md

 ### Starting the cache store

-Create a Redis instance by using [Memorystore](https://cloud.google.com/memorystore).
-This will give you an instance with a private IP, which you will need to pass in to Open Saves.
+Run the following command to create a Redis instance by using [Memorystore](https://cloud.google.com/memorystore).
+This will give you an instance with a private IP, which you pass into Open Saves.

 ```bash
 gcloud redis instances create --region=$GCP_REGION $REDIS_ID
 ```

 This may take a while.
-After this has been created, run the following commands to find the private IP address of this instance.
+After this has been created, run the following command to find the private IP address of this instance:

 ```bash
 gcloud redis instances describe --region=$GCP_REGION $REDIS_ID | grep "host:"
 ```

-Then, save this to another environment variable.
+Then, save this private IP address to another environment variable:

 ```bash
 export REDIS_IP=<your ip here>